Arthur Benbow (President)

 Ex Board Member: Civil Aviation Authority of Nepal

-Pat Wherity (Secretary)
+Pat Wherity (Secretary and treasurer)

 Pat is a retired teacher with 37 years of classroom experience and an ex Head of Geography in a state grammar school.
 He has also worked for several exam boards and has been responsible for checking and revising A-level question papers and mark schemes for Edexcel.
 He has been involved in many local charities and is currently a member and treasurer of Kirkby Malham Parish Council.
 Pat is also a member of Settle Rotary Club.

-Pat had been involved with KASIN through his wife Liz but after travelling to Nepal with the trustees in October 2014 has started to play a bigger role in the charity.
+Pat had been involved with KASIN through his wife Liz but after travelling to Nepal with the trustees in October 2014 started to play a bigger role in the charity.
 The trip was a life changing experience and he was particularly impressed by the way the charity provides help directly to the local communities with minimal running costs.
 The charities links with Harihar Timilsina as a teacher trainer, Dinesh as head of one of the local schools as well as Jyoti Adhikari and Ecotrek with his support and links to the local communities were so good that he felt he had to be involved.

 Liz Wherity ( Chairperson and Schools’ Coordinator)